gtriggiano/envoy-authorization-service/docs/architecture.md

 - Analysis reports for match controllers to consume
 - HTTP headers to inject into upstream requests

-### Phase 2: Match
+## Match Phase

-**Purpose**: Identify matches based on analysis reports, request data, configuration and possibly I/O with external datasources.
+Identify matches based on analysis reports, request data, configuration and possibly I/O with external datasources.

 **Characteristics**:
 - All match **controllers run concurrently** and they are **provided with the reports** generated in the analysis phase
 - Controllers return **match verdicts**
-- Each verdict has an `IsMatch` boolean flag stating how that controller should be evaluated when referenced in the authorization policy
 - Can inject headers for both allowed and denied requests

 **Example Match Controllers**: